-Species Effect Determination Conservation Measures to be Implemented Puerto Rican Boa (Chilabothrus inornatus) Not likely to adversely affect (NLAA) Puerto Rican Boa General Project Design Guidelines
+Species Effect Determination Conservation Measures to be Implemented Puerto Rican Boa (Chilabothrus inornatus) Not likely to adversely affect (NLAA) Puerto Rican Boa General Project Design Guidelines Puerto Rican Plain Pigeon (Patagioenas inornata wetmorei) No effect (NE) No Conservation Measures

 In accordance with the 2024 Puerto Rican Boa General Project Design Guidelines, if a Puerto Rican Boa (PR Boa) is found in the project action site, work shall cease until the individual moves off on its own.
 If the PR Boa does not move off, the construction manager shall contact the Puerto Rico Department of Natural and Environmental Resources and ask for them to relocate the PR Boa.